-No, under Louisiana Rule of Professional Conduct 1.5(f)(2), a lawyer earns a fixed fee when the lawyer agrees to handle the client’s matter through completion.
+No, under Louisiana Rule of Professional Conduct 1.5(f)(2), a flat fee becomes the lawyer’s property when the lawyer agrees to handle the client’s matter through completion.
 As a result, the rule permits the lawyer to deposit the fixed fee into the lawyer’s operating account upon receipt:

 (2) When the client pays the lawyer all or part of a fixed fee or of a minimum fee for particular representation with services to be rendered in the future, the funds become the property of the lawyer when paid, subject to the provisions of Rule 1.5(f)(5).
 Such funds need not be placed in the lawyer’s trust account, but may be placed in the lawyer’s operating account.

-That does not mean, however, that a fixed fee is “nonrefundable.”
+That does not mean, however, that a fixed fee is earned upon receipt or “nonrefundable.”
 If a client discharges a lawyer or the lawyer otherwise terminates the representation, the lawyer must return any unearned portion of the fixed fee.
 After all, keeping an unearned fee would violate Louisiana Rule 1.5(a), which prohibits a lawyer from charging or collecting an “unreasonable fee.”

 Other Jurisdictions Handle This Issue Differently